Loamhole and Lydebrook Dingle

-Lydebrook Dingle is of national conservation importance, primarily because it supports specialist insects associated with the stream that flows through the ancient woodland.
-Of particular importance is the rare cranefly Lipsothrix nigristigma, found in only a handful of sites in the UK (and nowhere else in the world).
+Lydebrook Dingle and is a Site of Special Scieintific Intrest (SSSI) and is of national conservation importance, of particular importance is the rare cranefly Lipsothrix nigristigma, found in only a handful of sites in the UK (and nowhere else in the world).
 Its larvae feed on wet, rotten wood lying in fast-flowing streams.